HollyM021980/CCHBobsBagelsClient-NEW/README.md

 Web Application for Bob's Bagels :: GA Boston, WDI Fall 2014, Project #2

-This application consists of a UI built on Backbone and Bootstrap using Ajax calls to an API.
+This application consists of a UI built on Backbone and Bootstrap using Ajax calls to the Bob's Bagels API.
+The API is a Rails API backed by a Postgresql db leveraging JBuilder for serialization.

 [Bobs Bagels UI deployed on github pages](http://hollym021980.github.io/CCHBobsBagelsClient-NEW/)